Ninja260/audio-quota/README.md

 # audio-quota

-Linux cli app to control audio output time by daily quota
+Linux cli app to control audio output time by daily quota.

+Currently, only tested for the Ubuntu Linux.

 To check the remaining audio quota of the day.